Coolo2/EasyConversion/README.md

 #Prints documentation for Binary To Decimal conversions"""
 ```

+##Folders
+* `Examples` library examples for information
+* `Archive` archive of all previous version files, also available on the [PyPi page](https://pypi.org/project/EasyConversion/)
+* `Code` all the code for the library.
+Updated every version release
+* `docs` area for the documentation for the use of the [readthedocs page](https://easyconversion.readthedocs.io/en/latest/). (also visible on GitHub)

-Also see the [PyPi page](https://pypi.org/project/EasyConversion/) for download files / pip syntax
+Also see the [PyPi page](https://pypi.org/project/EasyConversion/) for download files and other descriptions